 In today’s generation, everything you need to know is on Google.
 Looking for a dentist near you?
 You Google it.
 Need to find a restaurant with a gluten-free menu?
 You Google it.
 Google has become the initial connector for customers and businesses.
-Which means that your presence on the internet, and more specifically, your website reviews, matter.
+This means that your presence on the internet, and more specifically, your website reviews, matter.
 So, if you want a great online presence that sends new customers to your door, your Google reviews is a good place to start.

 The Importance of Google Reviews